The SEED Center

 1. Integrate green and sustainability principles across academic disciplines–not just technology programs.

-They don’t just focus on technicians – sustainability education needs to spread to salespeople, green business owners, green policy makers and green investors and consumers as well.
+• Don’t just focus on technicians – sustainability education needs to spread to salespeople, green business owners, green policy makers and green investors and consumers as well.
 Colleges can include a sustainability focus in the general education core or in cross-curricula initiatives.
 Colleges can also designate course sections with a green or sustainability focus.
-And students may earn a concentration or minor in sustainability.
+Students may even earn a concentration or minor in sustainability.

 2. Reach out and educate contractors and other business owners to build a green economy.